AdobeDocs/experience-platform.en/help/rtcdp/segmentation/b2b-segmentation.md

 Before you can use the segmentation attributes for B2B classes, you must complete the following steps:

 - Create schemas that use the B2B classes.
-The B2B Edition classes include: Account, Account Person Relation, Campaign, Campaign Members, Opportunity, Opportunity Person Relation, Marketing List, Marketing List Members.
+The B2B Edition classes include Account, Account Person Relation, Campaign, Campaign Members, Opportunity, Opportunity Person Relation, Marketing List, Marketing List Members.
 For information on how to set up schemas for use with B2B classes please see the schema documentation.
   <!-- [PLACEHOLDER how to set up schemas for use with B2B classes]()] -->
 - Create relationships between your XDM B2B schemas.
 Segments based on these attributes require relationships between the classes to fully use the extended B2B Segmentation functionality.
   <!-- [PLACEHOLDER Create relationships between your XDM B2B schemas]() -->